 Using pyenv for Python version management

 Python is currently the 2nd most used programming language in the world.
-Development tools are increasing in quality as well, making life as a Python developer much easier (shoutout to Visual Studio Code, poetry, black and flake8).
-Most of the time you use only the Python version installed in your operating system.
-However, projects can require different Python versions, sometimes even made explicit thanks to poetry.
+Development tools are increasing in quality as well, making life as a Python developer much easier (shoutout to Visual Studio Code, poetry

-1. Follow the instructions on Github:.
+- Follow the instructions on Github:.
 I prefer the GitHub Checkout way of installing, it's super easy.
-It's a simple git clone command.
+It's a simple

-2. Make sure the relevant environment variables get added to your bash, zsh or fish shell.
+command. - Make sure the relevant environment variables get added to your

 sudo apt-get update; sudo apt-get install --no-install-recommends make build-essential libssl-dev zlib1g-dev libbz2-dev libreadline-dev libsqlite3-dev wget curl llvm libncurses5-dev xz-utils tk-dev libxml2-dev libxmlsec1-dev libffi-dev liblzma-dev